How to Convert an Image to PDF in Google Drive

 - Go to File → Download → PDF document (.pdf).

 The PDF downloads to your computer.
-It contains both the original image and the searchable text extracted from it.
+It contains the original image and the text extracted in Google Docs.

 Uploading the Image